For you perfectionists, see your special section below the videos.

 It’s true what they say, “Sometimes you have to dig that hole deeper to get out of it.”
 A dent will sometimes cause a bulge above the surface… so you just use the butt end of your putty knife or even a hammer, and gently push into the wall.
 Then …

 Sand if necessary.
 Careful here.
 What did you use as a patch?
 Lightweight spackle, still the best for all small patches, sands very poorly.
 Go slow and it will be ok.
-For deep holes, I’ll load it up with drywall mud (which shrinks like a banshee) and when dry (a day or more depending on how thick), I fill any small grooves with lightweight spackle.
+For deep holes, I’ll load it up with drywall mud (which shrinks in big cracks and will need multiple coats).
+When dry (a day or more depending on how thick), I fill any small grooves with lightweight spackle linked above.

 Dust with a slightly damp cloth around your repair (not on the filler compound)…and…wait for it…